Ish2K/stock-picking/README.md

 Let me give you an example- Let's assume a stock X is worth $100 and it's Earnings per Share is
 $2, which means for every dollar you invested- you made 2 cents which is worse than the returns in fixed bonds or savings account interest.
-But there are several factors why investors till buy these shares because they see huge growth potential.
+But the main reason why investors still buy these shares is because see huge growth potential.
 You will find it most common with Tech Stocks.

 This project focuses on identifying the stocks that have high `Stock Returns (EPS/Stock Price)` and